Thousands Added to the Church

 Peter then argued that when the Sanhedrin tried Jesus, they came to a verdict sharply opposed to God's view of the man under trial.
 Whereas they killed Him, God raised Him from the dead.
 Peter went on to explain why God so honored Jesus.
-He said that Jesus was the figure described by the Psalmist: "The stone which the builders refused is become the head stone of the corner" (Psa.
+He said that Jesus was the figure described by the Psalmist: "The stone which the builders refused is become the head stone of the corner" (Ps.
 118:22).
 In the original Hebrew, "The stone the builders rejected has become the head of the corner."

 In an ancient stone building, the head of the corner was a large stone set atop the joint between two walls.
-It kept these walls from separating.
-A building without this stone was in danger of toppling over.
+It kept the walls from separating.
+A building without this capstone was in danger of toppling over.

 Peter's Boldness and the Council's Weakness